To focus the advice, we have broken the tips up into five sections:

 - Read the agreement and follow it!
 Be aware of any special terms of your funding.

-- When the Office of Research Services (Contracts or Grants) receives the signed agreement or award for your project an account set up will be initiated by staff within the Office of Research Services.
+- When the Research Services Office (Contracts or Grants) receives the signed agreement or award for your project an account set up will be initiated by staff within the Research Services Office.
 Your full research file for this new award will then be sent to Research Financial Services.
 The actual account will be activated and administered by Research Financial Services.
 Typically, the account will be activated by Research Financial Services within a few days of receiving your file.
 However, if the start date of your new award is a date that is sometime in the future, your account will not be activated until the 'start date' of the project.
 Note: A procedure to request approval for an account to be opened prior to all documentation being in place for contracts exists (i.e., this procedure does not apply to accounts for grants).
 Find out more about the circumstances under which 'Early Account Set-Up' can be approved

 - The University has a financial management system designed to allow you to monitor and manage your research project budgets.
 It is called 'My Grants Tracker'.
 To learn more about it, participate in the on-line tutorial for 'My Grants Tracker'